Authentication and Authorization Architecture

 - Multi-tenancy support with tenant isolation

-- Token impersonation for administrative operations
+- Token impersonation / on-behalf-of for administrative and integration operations

 1. Token Types and Their Purposes